 Yes — with a caveat.
 You can start from a template, but you need to customize it for your practice.
 Your NPP should reflect your specific practice type, the services you provide, and the ways you actually use and disclose PHI.
 A dermatology practice and a substance use treatment center will have different NPPs even though they are both covered entities.

-GuardWell Compliance includes an updated 2026 Notice of Privacy Practices template in our policy library that already incorporates the reproductive health protections and Part 2 language.
+GuardWell Compliance maintains its Notice of Privacy Practices template in line with current law: it includes the Part 2 / substance use disorder alignment language, reflects the Purl vacatur (it does not include the struck-down reproductive-health provisions), and flags state-law privacy requirements that may apply on top of HIPAA.
 You can adopt it, customize it for your practice, and track staff acknowledgment — all within the platform.

 Do I Need to Redistribute It to All My Existing Patients?